Josuto/monguito/README.md

 ## Utilities to Define Your Custom Schemas

-The `extendSchema` function eases the specification of the Mongoose schemas of your domain model and let `moquito` to handle the required implementation details.
+The `extendSchema` function eases the specification of the Mongoose schemas of your domain model and let `monguito` to handle the required implementation details.
 This function is specially convenient when defining schemas for polymorphic data structures.
 The following example depicts the definition of `BookSchema`, `PaperBookSchema`, and `AudioBookSchema`: